Michael Mariot: Sugar Land Skeeters

 On August 24, 2018, Mariot signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+In 4 starts for the Skeeters, he recorded a 1.93 ERA with 8 strikeouts over 14 innings of work.

-He re-signed with the team for the 2019 season.
+Mariot re-signed with the team for the 2019 season.
+In 8 appearances (5 starts), he compiled a 3-0 record and 3.00 ERA with 40 strikeouts across 36 innings pitched.

 Toros de Tijuana

 On June 5, 2019, Mariot's contract was purchased by the Toros de Tijuana of the Mexican League.
-He was released on July 29, 2019.
+In 6 appearances (5 starts) for Tijuana, he pitched to a 4-1 record and 4.56 ERA with 25 strikeouts across 23 2/3 innings pitched.
+Mariot was released by the Toros on July 29.

 Tecolotes de los Dos Laredos

 On July 29, 2019, Mariot signed with the Tecolotes de los Dos Laredos of the Mexican League.
-He became a free agent following the season.
+He made 2 starts for the team, logging a 1-1 record and 9.00 ERA with 9 strikeouts over 9 innings of work.
+Mariot became a free agent following the season.

 Cleburne Railroaders

 On March 29, 2021, Mariot signed with the Cleburne Railroaders of the American Association of Professional Baseball.
-Mariot recorded a 2-0 record and 1.00 ERA across 3 appearances for Cleburne.
+Mariot recorded a 2–0 record and 1.00 ERA across three appearances for Cleburne.

 Cincinnati Reds

-On June 6, 2021, Mariot’s contract was purchased by the Cincinnati Reds organization.
-Mariot made 19 appearances (18 of them starts) with the Triple-A Louisville Bats, working to a 6-5 record and 4.02 ERA with 83 strikeouts in 103.0 innings of work.
+On June 6, 2021, Mariot's contract was purchased by the Cincinnati Reds organization.
+Mariot made 19 appearances (18 of them starts) with the Triple-A Louisville Bats, working to a 6–5 record and 4.02 ERA with 83 strikeouts in 103 innings of work.
 He elected free agency following the season on November 7.

 Philadelphia Phillies (second stint)

 On March 16, 2022, Mariot signed a minor league contract with the Washington Nationals.
 He was released on March 23.
 On March 30, Mariot signed a minor league contract with the Philadelphia Phillies organization.
+In 11 starts for the Triple–A Lehigh Valley IronPigs, he registered a 4–1 record and 4.64 ERA with 36 strikeouts across 52 1/3 innings of work.

 Detroit Tigers

-On June 15, 2022, Mariot was traded to the Detroit Tigers and assigned to the Triple-A Toledo Mud Hens.
+On June 15, 2022, Mariot was traded to the Detroit Tigers in exchange for cash considerations.
+In 7 games (4 starts) for the Triple–A Toledo Mud Hens, Mariot posted a 3–1 record and 5.40 ERA with 20 strikeouts across 26 2/3 innings pitched.

 CTBC Brothers

 On July 24, 2022, Mariot's contract was purchased by the CTBC Brothers of the Chinese Professional Baseball League.
-He was released on September 19, 2022.
+Mariot made 5 appearances (3 starts) for the Brothers, posting a 1–3 record and 2.95 ERA with 11 strikeouts in 18.1 innings pitched.
+He was released by the team on September 19.

+Cleburne Railroaders (second stint)

+On May 2, 2023, Mariot signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+In 5 starts for the Railroaders, Mariot registered a 1–1 record and 5.06 ERA with 29 strikeouts in 26 2/3 innings pitched.